eel-brah/tz/README.md

 xinput list
 ```

-If the touchpad ID shown in the logs is incorrect, specify the correct one during installation:
+If the touchpad ID shown in the logs is incorrect, reinstall the program with the correct one:
 ```sh
 ./remove
 ./install.sh <ID>
 ```

-Or if running without systemd:
+If running without systemd:
 ```sh
 ./tz <ID> &
 ```